Tragic Story Of Partition

 2. Monte-Minto Law for separate voters council for Muslims and Sikhs to divide them from Hindus.
 (51)

-3. 30-December-1906 Muslim league formed at All Muslim conference held at Dhaka under leadership of Nawab Salimulla Khan and declared Aga Khan as permanent Chairman.
+3. 30-December-1906 Muslim league formed at the All Muslim conference held at Dhaka under the leadership of Nawab Salimulla Khan and declared Aga Khan as permanent Chairman.

 1915

-Congress-Muslim league pact on giving separate voting right on the basis of religion to Muslim and Sikh.
+Congress-Muslim League pact on giving separate voting right on the basis of religion to Muslims and Sikhs.
 (71)

 1920

-Khilafat Movement telling Khalifa of Turkistan as the Sultan representing Allah and considered head of Islamic world.
-Gandhiji agreed to support Khilafat movement and congress followed.
+Khilafat Movement described Khalifa of Turkistan as the Sultan representing Allah and considered the head of the Islamic world.
+Gandhiji agreed to support the Khilafat movement and Congress followed.
 (76)

 1921